SciML/DiffEqDocs.jl/docs/src/examples/min_and_max.md

 ### Setup

-In this tutorial we will show how to use Optim.jl to find the maxima and minima of solutions.
+In this tutorial we will show how to use [Optimization.jl](https://docs.sciml.ai/Optimization/stable/) to find the maxima and minima of solutions.
 Let's take a look at the double pendulum:

 ```@example minmax
 #Constants and setup